 The Danish Sisterhood of America offers the Elizabeth Garde National Scholarship.
 An applicant can only receive this award one time.
 It is $850.
 All applications are due by March 1.
 Applicants must have a GPA of 3.0 and must be obtaining an undergraduate or graduate degree in nursing or another medical profession.

 The Danish Sisterhood of America has a mission to strengthen, maintain and preserve the Danish heritage and traditions for future generations.

 15. ENA Foundation Scholarships

 Sponsor: Emergency Nurses Association

 Emergency Nurses Association (ENA) Foundation Scholarships are dedicated to helping nurses get the resources they need to continue their education.
 The ENA has a mission to advance emergency nursing and host an annual emergency nursing conference.
 They have more than $420,000 available for scholarships in 2019.

-They offer International Conference Scholarships provides funds for applicants who live and work outside of the US to attend the emergency nursing conference from September 29 to October 2.
-Academic Scholarships offers funds ranging from $1,000 to $10,000.
-US Conference Scholarships provides funds for applicants who live and work inside of the US to attend the emergency nursing conference from September 29 to October 2.
+They offer International Conference Scholarships that provide funds for applicants who live and work outside of the US to attend the emergency nursing conference from September 29 to October 2.
+Academic Scholarships offer funds ranging from $1,000 to $10,000.
+US Conference Scholarships provide funds for applicants who live and work inside of the US to attend the emergency nursing conference from September 29 to October 2.

 16. eQuality Nursing Scholarship and Scholarships for Graduate Health Care Students